jmcglone/jmcglone.github.io/_posts/2019-02-16-Performance-optimization-contest-1.md

 ### Second round

 Now when all the low-hanging fruits are found it's not that easy to optimize it further.
 But it doesn't mean there is absolutely no performance headroom.
 I briefly tried to optimize the version from my [github](https://github.com/dendibakh/dendibakh.github.io/tree/master/_posts/code/PerfContest/1/sieve.c) even more.
 By adding proper loop unrolling hints to the compiler and adjusting alignment of the loops I was able to reduce the execution time from `0.32s` down to `0.27s`.
+If I'll find time I'll write more about it.

 If you wish you can take this as your homework.
 Take the the code from my [github](https://github.com/dendibakh/dendibakh.github.io/tree/master/_posts/code/PerfContest/1/sieve.c) as a baseline.
 To make results more stable I suggest to increase the number of repetitions from `170000` to `1700000`.